ThatSINEWAVE/OSINT-Toolkit/README.md

 4. Create a pull request.

 Thank you for helping to make this OSINT toolkit a valuable resource for the community!

+## License

+This repository is provided under the GLWTS Public License.
+By utilizing the contents of this repository, you agree to abide by the terms of this license.